5 Things Every Sunday School Class Needs

 With the foundation of prayer set, we move to the Bible study portion of class.

 Children learn best when they can hear, see, and interact with the lesson.
 This is why our method at Grapevine will have children hear/read from the Bible in each lesson.
 After the reading, teachers discuss the passage to summarize and discuss the verses.
 This often leads to questions that the children have about the Bible.

-At Grapevine, we believe every child can learn the Bible at their level and as teachers we have many tools available to help us teach them.
+At Grapevine, we believe every child can learn the Bible at their level!

 When we only hear information, we retain a small portion of what was heard, but when we hear, see, and do our retention skyrockets!
 Each Bible class should have a way for students to interact with the Bible, by hearing, seeing, and doing.

 With the Grapevine method of teaching, we read a passage and then have students ‘stick figure’ the passage as a means of interaction.
 This helps students take in the information and translate it into drawings, which embeds the information in their memories.

 You can also do: